Artorp/factorio-computer/Docs/AssemblyQuickstart.md

 **SP** is a special register that contains the stack pointer.
 It is possible to read from and write to it, but in general it's faster to use the `PUSH` and `POP` registers.
 Reading with `LOAD R, [SP, 1]` is akin to peek().

-The stack should be initialized to the highest word address before use.
+The stack pointer should be initialized to the highest word address before use.
 See the stack section below.

 ## Instruction overview